Icefenix7198/Platypus_Engine/README.md

 # Motores3D
-A videogame motor for third grade of the career at CITM Terrasa.
+A videogame motor for third grade of the career at CITM Terrasa, made by Andreu Miró and Eric Segovia.

 # Controls